simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 <summary><strong>What's not working ⚠️</strong></summary>
 </br>

-- [ ] Internal monitor turns black when external is connected
+- [ ] Some kexts break in standby mode, please disable with `sudo pmset -a standby 0`
 - [ ] Safari DRM
 - [ ] WWAN (needs to be implemented)
 - [ ] Fingerprint Reader